jaysuk/JaysToolChanger/README.md

 * Release duet config files
 * Sort out electronics layout
 * Update the bed model to include embedded magnets for swappable print surfaces
+* Determine location of end stops for X, Y and Z

 # Supplied Formats
 The design will be supplied in the following file formats